StephJones87/coding_with_steph/README.md

-# menopause_dataset
+# coding_with_steph
-A project building up a menopause dataset
-This project will use the twitter API
+A site about how to learn to code.